MD-123Dev/Gestion-de-vende-WITH-Bootstrap/README.md

 # Gestion-de-vende-
-avec bootsrap and css and html5 ( with Responsive design )
+avec bootsrap and css3 and html5 ( with Responsive design )

 # lien